chopmo/rasmusrn.github.io/_posts/2015-05-26-game-systems-integration.markdown

 If you are wondering why I'm using *handles* (plain old integers) instead of pointers, check out the awesome [Molecular Musings blog](https://molecularmusings.wordpress.com/2013/05/17/adventures-in-data-oriented-design-part-3b-internal-references/).

 Notice how the `Physics` and the `Drag` systems don't know anything about entities or component managers.
-Some higher level systems, such as AI, might *want* to know about entites, but it isn't required.
-The only requirement is that systems somehow provide one or more functions that create and destroy components.
+Some higher level systems, such as AI, might *want* to know about entites but it isn't required.
+The only requirement is that systems allow for components to be created and destroyed.

 <p class="photo">
   <img src="/assets/images/notebook.jpg" style="width: 400px"><br>
   My appropriately named notebook
 </p>

-The code above might seem cumbersome but I think it is worth it.
-To make it easier to work with I made a convenience layer called `Database`.
-Below you see what the example above would look like when using the `Database` abstraction:
+The above code might seem cumbersome but I think it is worth it.
+To make the code easier to work with I made a convenience layer called `Database`.
+Using `Database` the example presented above looks like this:

 {% highlight cpp %}
 EntityHandle entity = Database::create();